Non-Equilibrium Quantum Many-Body Physics with Quantum Circuits: Finite-time evolution

 This universal phenomenon inevitably attracted the attention of many theoretical physicists with particular attention being devoted to the linear growth of entanglement observed at early times.
-Indeed, the latter suggests a ballistic behaviour that is not expected in generic systems.
+Indeed, { linear-in-time behaviours are typically associated with ballistic transport which is clearly not expected to take place in generic systems}.
 However, computing $S_A(t)$ in the presence of interactions is far from easy and the progress was stagnant.
-The achievement of exact results in BQSs was instrumental to provide a better characterisation of this phenomenon and (partially) explain it~\cite{nahum2017quantum, zhou2020entanglement, bertini2022growth} (see also Romain Vasseur's lectures).
+The achievement of exact results in BQSs was instrumental to provide a better characterisation of this phenomenon and (partially) explain it~\cite{nahum2017quantum, zhou2020entanglement, bertini2022growth} (see also Romain Vasseur's lectures~\cite{vasseur2026leshouches}).

 Before illustrating how these exact results can be obtained, however, it is useful to simplify the object of interest.
 Indeed, one feature that makes the calculation of $S_A(t)$ difficult is the presence in Eq.~\eqref{eq:entanglemententropy} of the logarithm of the reduced density matrix.
 To avoid this issue one can employ a ``replica trick'', i.e., obtain $S_A(t)$ as the limit of quantities that are easier to compute.
 Specifically, we introduce the so called ``R\'enyi entropies'' given by \be S^{(n)}_A(t) = \frac{1}{1-n}\log\tr[\rho^n_A(t)], \ee and fulfilling \be \lim_{n\to 1} S^{(n)}_A(t) = S_A(t). \ee R\'enyi entropies are easier to compute as they only involve logarithms of real numbers rather than of an operator.
 Moreover, they also turn out to behave ``universally'' and in fact their evolution is typically very similar to the one of $S_A(t)$ (there are however interesting exceptions, see, e.g.~\cite{rakovszky2019sub, huang2020dynamics}).